vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 ## Logging

+Metrics and logs are critical for any system or application as they provide insights into the system's or application's activity.
+It is important to have a central place to observe a multitude of metrics and log sources from multiple endpoints.

-Fluent Bit is a lightweight log processor and forwarder that allows you to collect data and logs from different sources, unify them, and send them to multiple destinations.
-Tanzu Kubernetes Grid includes signed binaries for Fluent Bit that you can deploy on management clusters and on Tanzu Kubernetes clusters to provide a log-forwarding service.
+Log processing and forwarding in Tanzu Kubernetes Grid is provided via [Fluent Bit](https://fluentbit.io/).
+Fluent bit binaries are available as part of extensions and can be installed on management cluster or in workload cluster.
+Fluent Bit is a light-weight log processor and forwarder that allows you to collect data and logs from different sources, unify them, and send them to multiple destinations.
+VMware Tanzu Kubernetes Grid includes signed binaries for Fluent Bit that you can deploy on management clusters and on Tanzu Kubernetes clusters to provide a log-forwarding service.

+Fluent Bit makes use of the Input Plug-ins, the filters, and the Output Plug-ins.
+The Input Plug-ins define the source from where it can collect data, and the
+Output plug-ins define the destination where it should send the information.
+The Kubernetes filter will enrich the logs with Kubernetes metadata, specifically labels and annotations.
+Once you configure Input and Output plug-ins on the Tanzu Kubernetes Grid cluster.
+Fluent Bit is installed as a user-managed package.

-Tanzu for Kubernetes Operations includes [Fluent Bit](https://fluentbit.io/) as a user managed package for integration with logging platforms such as vRealize LogInsight, Elasticsearch, Splunk, or other logging solutions.
-For information about configuring Fluent Bit to your logging provider, see [Implement Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-fluentbit.html).
+Fluent Bit integrates with logging platforms such as VMware Aria Operations for Logs, Elasticsearch, Kafka, Splunk, or an HTTP endpoint.
+For more details about configuring Fluent Bit to your logging provider, see [Implement Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-fluentbit.html).

-You can deploy Fluent Bit on any management cluster or Tanzu Kubernetes clusters from which you want to collect logs.
-First, you configure an output plugin on the cluster from which you want to gather logs, depending on the endpoint that you use.
-Then, you deploy Fluent Bit on the cluster as a package.

-vRealize Log Insight (vRLI) provides real-time log management and log analysis with machine learning based intelligent grouping, high-performance searching, and troubleshooting across physical, virtual, and cloud environments. vRLI already has a deep integration with the vSphere platform where you can get key actionable insights, and it can be extended to include the cloud native stack as well.

 ## Bring Your Own Images for Tanzu Kubernetes Grid Deployment